-Countries of the Baltic Region: Lithuania, Latvia, and Estonia
+Countries of the Baltic Region

-Nestled together on the coast of the Baltic Sea, Lithuania, Latvia, and Estonia make up the Baltic Region of Eastern Europe.
+Nestled together on the coast of the Baltic Sea—Lithuania, Latvia, and Estonia—make up the Baltic Region of Eastern Europe.

-Latvia is situated between Estonia, its neighbor to the north, and Lithuania, its neighbor to the south.
+Latvia is situated between Estonia, its neighbor to the north, and Lithuania is its neighbor to the south.
 To get a better idea of location, look at these maps of the Eastern European countries.
 Because Russia (and Belarus), Poland, and even Germany have shared borders with the Baltic Region, the Baltic countries may share some characteristics of nearby countries.
 Each Baltic nation has a coast on the Baltic Sea, which has provided fish, amber, and other ocean resources to Baltic Region locals.

 Visiting all three Baltic countries is easy, with regular flights between the capital cities of Tallinn, Riga, and Vilnius.
-Short distances between the cities also means that travel by bus is convenient, affordable, and comfortable and that seeing all three cities in one visit is possible.
+Short distances between the cities also mean that travel by bus is convenient, affordable, and comfortable and that seeing all three cities in one visit is possible.